hmchen47/DataScience/ML/MLNN-Hinton/03-Backpropagation.md

   + automate the loop of designing features for a particular task and seeing ho well they work

 + Learning by perturbing weights
-  + randomly pertub one weight and see if it improves performance
+  + randomly perturb one weight and see if it improves performance
   + save the change if performance improved
   + a form of reinforcement learning
-  + Very efficient:
+  + Very inefficient:
     + multiple forward passes on a representatives set of training cases just to change one weight
     + backpropagation much better
     + large weight perturbations always make things worse when towards the end of learning weights required to have the right relative values
-  + Straight and simple: randomly perturb all the weights in parallel and correlate the performance gain with the weight changes
+  + Improvement: randomly perturb all the weights in parallel and correlate the performance gain with the weight changes
     + not any better
     + required lots of trials on each training case
     + observe the effect of changing one weight through the noise created by the changes to other weights
   + Better idea: randomly perturb the activities of the hidden units
     + compute how to change the weights once a hidden activity to change on a given training case well known
     + fewer activities than weights
-    + backpropagation wins by a factor of the number of neurons
+  + backpropagation still wins by a factor of the number of neurons

 + The ideal behind backpropagation
   + Knowing what actions in the hidden units